It’s so important to get your family outside. There are many health benefits to spending time outdoors, including both mental and physical benefits.

 Had I not known all of the above, the simple undeniable anecdotal evidence of the fact that for thousands of years mankind has lived most of his life outdoors and my own experience of mood elevating and health increase would be all the evidence I need to do this for life.

-Truth be told I needed a kick in the pants and I know that some of you just need it too.
+Truth be told I needed a kick in the pants and I know that some of you just need it too to get your family outside.
 So go get outside and be a little more lively and fun with your family.
 I hope this helps you towards that end.